AARON BENAY, ET AL. V. WARNER BROS. ENTERTAINMENT, INC., ET AL.

 1. Background

 Between 1997 and 1999, Plaintiffs Aaron and Matthew Benay (“Plaintiffs,” or “the Benays”) wrote a screenplay, The Last Samurai (“the Benay Screenplay”).
-The Benay’s registered the Screenplay with the Writers Guild of America in 1999 and with the federal copyright office on February 23, 2001.
-The Benays’ literary agent, David Phillips, “pitched” the Screenplay to the president of production at Defendant Bedford Falls, Richard Solomon, on the telephone sometime between May 9, 2000, and May 12, 2000.
+The Benny’s registered the Screenplay with the Writers Guild of America in 1999 and with the Federal Copyright Office on February 23, 2001.
+The Benays’ literary agent, David Phillips, “pitched” the Screenplay to the president of the production at Defendant Bedford Falls, Richard Solomon, on the telephone sometime between May 9, 2000, and May 12, 2000.
 According to Phillips, he provided Solomon with the Screenplay with the implicit understanding that if Bedford Falls used

 Case 2:05-cv-08508-PSG-FMO Document 326 Filed 02/14/12 Page 2 of 17 Page ID #:7054